Lee-Buxton/OptixMovies/README.md

 /v1/movies/import
 - PUT - Used to import the DB.

-More details can be found in the swagger documentation, located at /swagger/index.html on the API project (https://localhost:60514/swagger/index.html).
+More details can be found in the swagger documentation, located at /swagger/index.html on the API project (https://localhost:7099/swagger/index.html).

+In addition, there is a Postman collectiong in the following location.

+`data\Postman`

 ## Query Syntax

 Querying is fairly straight forward, here are an example:

-/v1/movies?filter="genre eq 'action',releaseDate ge 2024-06-01"&orderBy="releaseDate DESC"&top=10&skip=0
+`/v1/movies?filter=genre eq 'action',releaseDate ge 2024-06-01&orderBy=releaseDate DESC&top=10&skip=0`

 ### Filter
 You can have multiple filters, though they are AND'd together.
 Each filter is seperated by a comma.
 Each filter uses the following format.